bretcope/neo4j-js/docs/Batch.md

 Runs all requests associated with the `Batch` object in a single API request.

+`errorHandler`
-* `errorHandler` (optional) If provided, this function will be called in case of an error.
+* If provided, this function will be called in case of an error.
 If no error handler is provided, callbacks associated with each individual request will all be called with the error.
 Signature: `Function ( error )`